 Case 1: The Mind of a Mnemonist

-The first case study of a subject with “incredible” memory was published by Russian psychologist Alexander Luria.
+The first case study of a subject with an “incredible” (photographic?) memory was published in a Russian medical journal in the 1960s by psychologist Alexander Luria.

-Even though he was not a brilliant student due to his shy nature, S. had the amazing ability to memorize everything he read without ever taking notes.
+Even though he was not a brilliant student due to his shy nature, when S. was a schoolboy he could memorize every single thing he read without ever taking notes.
 Intrigued, Luria took S. to his lab and, over the course of several months, tested his memory using all kinds of complex mathematical formulas and rare languages.
 Once, he read him the first four lines of Dante’s La Divina Commedia in Italian, a language he could not understand, and he was able to recite it in a matter of seconds.

 On the basis of the research’s findings, Luria diagnosed S. with a rare form of synesthesia, called ideasthesia.

-Ideasthesia is a phenomenon in which letters, numbers, and other graphic objects, evoke a “perception”-like experience.
-Since humans, are hardwired to memorize visual concepts more efficiently than plain letters or numbers, an individual with ideasthesia can memorize characters, numbers, and symbols after visualizing them for a couple seconds
+Ideasthesia is a phenomenon in which letters, numbers, and other visual objects evoke a “perception”-like experience.
+Since humans are hardwired to memorize visual concepts more efficiently than letters or numbers, an individual with ideasthesia can memorize characters, numbers, and symbols after viewing them for a couple seconds

 The theory of this phenomenon closely resembles the idea behind the Method of Loci (more on that later), a technique used by mnemonists to memorize many different chunks of information that would otherwise be difficult to memorize.

 So what kind of visual perceptions did the Divine Comedy evoke?